merkator-software/GaiaBuilder-manual/Configuration_examples/Muti DB map config/README.md

 This example works on any runner or agent that supports PowerShell and Python (with Conda) [^1]:

-It is identitical to the Publish a Map Service script, but some parameters are not used.
+It is identical to the Publish a Map Service script, but some parameters are not used.

 ```powershell
 & "$env:CondaHook"